-Towage companies wishing to undertake ship handling operations at the Port of Bristol are required to have their tugs approved by the SHA.
-To gain approval they must operate their tugs to the required national standards.
+Towage companies wishing to undertake ship handling operations at the Port of Bristol are required to have their tugs licenced by the SHA.
+To gain approval for licences they must operate their tugs to the required national standards.
 The operating company must also utilise a safety management system.
 Tugs must only be used in operations for which they are suited and are certificated for by their flag state.

-The following evidence is required to gain approval to operate harbour tugs at the Port of Bristol:
+The following evidence is required to gain approval to operate harbour tugs at the Port of Bristol and the subsequent issue of a licence:

-- o Tug data sheet (stating type of tug & dimensions as a minimum). - o Proof of bollard pull (not more than 5 years old). - Certificate of Class. - o Flag state certificate (safety certificate / coded certificate). - Either ISM certificate and DOC (if tug is ISM certified) OR IMCA CMID/MISW within the last 12 months.
+- Tug data sheet (stating type of tug & dimensions as a minimum). - Proof of bollard pull (not more than 5 years old). - Certificate of Class. - Flag state certificate (safety certificate / coded certificate). - Either ISM certificate and DOC (if tug is ISM certified) OR IMCA CMID/MISW within the last 12 months.

 Prior to undertaking towage operations, all the above documents must be forwarded to the Harbour Master for review.
-Once approval is gained, this will be confirmed via email immediately, with a certificate of approval valid for 5 years being issued at the first convenient opportunity.
+Once approval is gained, this will be confirmed via email immediately, with a licence valid for 12 months being issued at the first convenient opportunity.

-Where tugs are coming in to operate at the port for a short period (typically less than 1 month), a certificate of approval may not be issued and the email confirmation will be sufficient for the period.
+Where tugs are coming in to operate at the port for a short period (typically less than 1 month), a formal licence may not be separately issued and the email confirmation will be sufficient for the period as evidence that a licence has been granted.

-Where an operator has more than one tug, the certificate of approval will list all the tugs approved.
+Where an operator has more than one tug, the licence will list all the tugs approved.
 During the period of operation the above documents MUST be maintained in date.
 In the case of expiry of the underlying documentation above, the operator is to inform the Harbour Master and not undertake any towage operations in port with that tug until the documents are revalidated/re-issued in date.